-The ADAP Advocacy Association (aaa+®) is governed by a dedicated, diverse volunteer board of directors.
-The organization now benefits from the combined experience of six HIV-positive members, two ADAP recipients (plus three former ADAP recipients), one physician, one pharmacist, one pharmacy benefits manager, one pharmaceutical company representative, seven influential AIDS community activists and leaders, and one lifelong disability rights champions.
+ADAP Advocacy is governed by a dedicated, diverse volunteer board of directors.
+The organization now benefits from the combined experience of eight HIV-positive members, two ADAP recipients (plus three former ADAP recipients), one pharmacist, two attorneys, three pharmaceutical company representatives, one nurse (retired), and several influential AIDS community activists and leaders.

 The Board of Directors Includes:

 Guy Anthony is Co-Founder and President of Black, Gifted & Whole who is a well-respected HIV/AIDS activist, community leader, and author.
 Diagnosed with HIV as a teen, Guy has dedicated his adult life to the pursuit of neutralizing global HIV/Aids-related stigmas.
 He released Pos(+)tively Beautiful: Affirmations, Advocacy & Advice on World AIDS Day in 2012.
 This collection of inspiring narratives, raw imagery, and affirming anecdotes have earned Guy much acclaim, including being named one of the top 100 HIV prevention leaders under 30 by POZ Magazine and as one of the top 100 Black LGBTQ/SGL Emerging Leaders to Watch by National Black Justice Coalition.